 Our goal is to make information accessible and usable to the intended audience, thereby advancing the goals of companies and organisations.

 Technical Writers can be found working in high-tech manufacturing, engineering, biotech, energy, aerospace, finance, IT, and global supply chain.

 What Is the Job of a Technical Writer?

 The job of a technical writer will be similar across all industrial sectors.
-We often work alongside multidisciplinary teams functioning as the mediator between the more technical staff and less technical reader.
-We work closely with these teams to develop a communications strategy.
+We often work alongside multi-disciplinary teams functioning as the mediator between the technical staff and less technical reader.
+I work closely with these teams to develop a communications strategy.

 Documents Written by a Technical Writer

-Here is a list of the documents we write:
+Here is a list of the documents I have written:

 - Technical Reports

 - Product Descriptions

 Listed below are the core functions Technical Writing will perform: